foldda/charian/README.md

 * distributed computing -
 * applications integration -

-Freightman is application-independent and does not require any application-specific setup, rebuild, or configuration, which is different to systems using schemas-based object-serialization methods.
+Freightman uses the schema-less RDA data format for encoding and is application-independent, meaning using Freightman does not require any application-specific setup, rebuild, or configuration, which is different to systems using schemas-based object-serialization methods.

-This project provides the Freightman implementation as an API, available in C#, Java, and Python.
+This project provides the Freightman object-serialization implementation, as API, available in C#, Java, and Python.

 ## Universal Data Transport: data-delivery like the Post office